5 Biggest Myths About Mortgage Refinance

 Do you need 20% equity to refinance?

-Not always, but most lenders prefer it.
+Only sometimes, but most lenders prefer it.
 Having less equity might mean higher costs.

 Does refinancing start your loan term over?